ComposableFi/composable/docs/docs/technology/ibc/solana.md

 This not only increases the yield a DeFi user can earn, but also enhances total security.
 These benefits are now being delivered into the Solana ecosystem as a necessary feature to implement IBC on the network.
 The restaking layer will be incentivized via the team staking competition designed for the [restaking vaults](../restaking/vaults.md).
 :::

-## IBC Requirements & The Need for a Guest Blockchain
+## IBC Requirements & The Need for an AVS for Solana IBC
 IBC is an end-to-end stateful protocol for reliable, ordered, and authenticated communication between two blockchains.
 It enables bi-directional asynchronous communication between two blockchains within a relatively short time window (an average of less than one minute per IBC message ([Kim, Essaid, and Ju, 2022](https://ieeexplore.ieee.org/document/9919970/)).
 Thus, IBC is the only current mechanism of choice for facilitating cross-chain communication in a trust-minimized manner.

 Yet, connecting to the IBC has a number of requirements.
 The IBC implementation on each blockchain has the following elements: